PJesus7/RepData_PeerAssessment1/PA1_template.md

 ```
 We see that when a day has an NA, the entire day is filled with NA, which means that there were some days that had total 0 because there wasn't any observation on that day.

-Replacing NA with any number will increase the total number of steps on that day and therefore shift frequency from the first bin to another bin.
-Since the entire day is NA, all these days will have the same values because the impute strategy only depended on the interval.
+Therefore replacing NA with this mean value does not change the value of the mean and the median, but does change the histogram, since that if we replace NA with values we will have more days with values.

 ## Are there differences in activity patterns between weekdays and weekends?